 - Focus on a clear goal.
 Let’s say you have a job in sales.
 There is a difference between having a generic goal of “landing new business” and a specific, well-defined objective of “securing $12 million worth of new annual, recurring revenue from two major industry players.”
 Brainstorm the attributes that you do, and conversely do not, desire to gain clarity on your objective.
 I use sales as an example, but it could be anything – aim to launch a new ERP system on deadline with minimal delivery disruptions, have all employees adopt a different payroll system within a 30 day period, etc.

 - Word up.
 Some people, like me, thrive on words.
 So I often visualize by writing about a circumstance or desired end-state in my journal.
 Two years ago, I decided to look for a corporate job that let me combine my expertise in communications along with my certification in executive coaching.
 Some people thought I was bonkers after having my own PR firm for 13 years.
 But I knew that my passion had shifted to internal/corporate communications and culture, which was best done working within an organization.
 I started writing about what was desired in terms of job responsibilities, the opportunity to create new initiatives, the people I worked with, compensation and even the daily commute (which you have to consider in a traffic-clogged place like Atlanta).
 It felt real, clear and I kept that positive vision alive by honing it frequently in my journal.
-Sometime in early September 2014, my journal entry visualization focused on receiving two great job offers on my birthday at the end of the month.
-Sure enough that is exactly what happened, and a great job beats a slice of cake any day in my world.
+Sometime in early September 2014, my journal visualization focused on receiving two great job offers on my birthday at the end of the month.
+Sure enough that is exactly what happened, and it sure beat a slice of cake!

 - Acknowledge victories.
 Visualizing success and then achieving exactly what you desire is an amazing accomplishment.
 Celebrate those milestone and let your gratitude act as rocket-fuel for future victories.

 How have you used visualization at work?
 What was the outcome?